photo editing software for beginners

 Pixlr has excellent tools for making global adjustments to your images, and there are also a range of local retouching tools for cloning and healing.
 It doesn’t support adjustment layers, but you can add text, image, and shape layers for graphics and other image elements found in the Pixlr preset library.

-Somewhat unusually for a browser-based photo editing app, Pixlr also has AI editing tools such as automatic object and background removal, and they both produce fairly good results even if you have no experience with image retouching.
+Somewhat unusual for a browser-based photo editing app, Pixlr also has AI editing tools such as automatic object and background removal, and they both produce fairly good results even if you have no experience with image retouching.

 There are also generative AI tools, but they are only usable if you’ve got a paid monthly subscription.
 Even then, the generative AI tools use a credit system, and the most expensive monthly package only provides 1000 AI credits (although more are available as a ‘credit pack’ for additional cost, naturally).